matinhemmat/vpn-checker/README.md

 # VPN Checker

-This script checks a list of IP addresses against known VPN IP addresses to determine if they are VPNs.
+This script checks your list of IP addresses against known VPN IP addresses to determine if they are VPNs.
 This is not a complete list of VPNs, but it is a good starting point.
-The script will output any IP addresses that are not VPNs to `/dev/null`.
+The script will output any IP addresses that are part of the VPNs CIDR blocks.
+If IPs are not then they will get diregarded via `/dev/null`.

 This script is useful for identifying VPNs in logs or other data sources.
-New IP addresses can be added to the `known-vpn/vpn-manual.txt` file.
+For your convenience, new IP addresses can be added to the `known-vpn/vpn-manual.txt` file.

-Contributions are welcome.
-Please submit a pull request with any updates or additions to the known-vpn/vpn-list.txt file.
+Contributions are welcome!
+Please submit a pull request with any updates to the code or additions to the known-vpn/vpn-list.txt file.
 Please include the source of the IP addresses in the comments.

 ## Usage